tsgates/arch-wiki-markdown/wiki/Virtual_Private_Server.md

 After the upgrade finishes, you must remove any extra empty directories in /lib (/lib/modules is the common offender):

-    rm -rf /lib/modules
+    # rm -rf /lib/modules

-Install tzdata to fix some dependencies and remove /etc/profile.d/locale.sh:
+Install tzdata to fix some dependencies, and remove /etc/profile.d/locale.sh:

-    pacman -S tzdata
+    # pacman -S tzdata
-    rm /etc/profile.d/locale.sh
+    # rm /etc/profile.d/locale.sh

 Remove /var/run (you should have nothing running that matters):

-    rm -rf /var/run
+    # rm -rf /var/run

-Force glibc (this will pull in the latest filesystem, but BREAK everything (other than busybox)):
+Force glibc, which will pull in the latest filesystem package, but will BREAK everything (other than BusyBox):

-    pacman -S --force glibc
+    # pacman -S --force glibc

-Now you will have a broken system, so first thing symlink /usr/lib to /lib with busybox's ln:
+Now, you will have a broken system, so symlink /usr/lib to /lib with BusyBox's ln program:

-    ./busybox-i686 ln -s /usr/lib /lib
+    # ./busybox-i686 ln -s /usr/lib /lib

 And you should have a fully functional system where you can now update pacman.

-    pacman -S pacman; pacman-key --init; pacman-key --populate archlinux; pacman-db-upgrade; pacman -Syy
+    # pacman -S pacman
+    # pacman-key --init
+    # pacman-key --populate archlinux
+    # pacman-db-upgrade
+    # pacman -Syy

-Now, update initscripts to get iproute2:
+Now, update initscripts to get the iproute2 package:

-    pacman -S iniscripts
+    # pacman -S initscripts

-Install makedev:
+Install the makedev package:

     pacman -S makedev